Your kitchen sink gets used daily, and the risk of clogging up your sink drain is relatively high, considering what is being drained down the pipes.

 Plunge

-If you can tell that your sink is backing up or is sluggish, then an excellent old-fashioned plunge is very effective.
-Using a plunger works by using pressure and suction.
+If you can tell that your sink is backing up or sluggish, an excellent old-fashioned plunger is very effective.
+A plunger works by applying pressure and suction.

 Baking Soda and Vinegar

-You can use boiling hot water and hot water and a combination of vinegar and baking soda for an environmentally friendly drain cleaner.
+You can use boiling water, hotwater, and a combination of vinegar and baking soda for an environmentally friendly drain cleaner.
 You will be able to find these items in your kitchen.
 You only need to pour 1 cup of boiling water down your sink.
 You are followed by 1 cup of baking soda and 1 cup of vinegar.

-Cover the drain with a plug and let your hot water mixture sit for 5 minutes.
-Pour 1 cup of boiling water down the drain to finish off.
+Cover the drain with a plug and let the hot water mixture sit for 5 minutes.
+Pour 1 cup of boiling water down the drain to finish.
 Test your sink to see if the clog has been removed.

 The two products mix to create a reaction that eats away at oils and fatty substances.
 Your hot water mixture is perfect; you don’t have to use harsh chemicals to harm the environment.